-Q: If I open a Southwest Rapid Rewards Premier Visa now, when will I get my 50,000 bonus points?
+Q: If I open a Southwest Rapid Rewards Premier Visa now, when will I get my bonus points?

-And if it isn’t clear, the requirement is to spend $2,000 total on the card during the first three months after card opening, so that may be spread over several statements.
+And if it isn’t clear, the requirement is to spend $1,000 total on the card during the first three months after card opening, so that may be spread over several statements.
 Also, the annual fee and returns do not count toward the minimum spend, so be sure you get enough of your regular spending on this card so as to not miss out on the bonus!

 Q: What is Southwest Companion Pass and how do I earn it?

-Anyone who earns 110,000 Southwest Rapid Reward points in a single calendar year automatically receives a Companion Pass from Southwest.
+Anyone who earns 125,000 Southwest Rapid Reward points in a single calendar year automatically receives a Companion Pass from Southwest.
 This pass allows another person, designated by you, to fly with you for free for the remainder of that year and the following year.

 Points earned from opening Southwest credit cards DO count towards earning a Companion Pass.
 So many folks (including myself) have opened both a personal and business Southwest card in one year and gotten most of the way to Companion Pass with these sign-on bonuses!
-(Note: Not all points count towards Companion Pass, so I suggest you read this detailed description at Million Miles Secrets before you start the process.)

 For example, I started out with my daughter as my companion.
 Then I switched my companion to my friend Toni so she could fly to Florida with me for free in September.
 Then I called and had it switched back to my daughter, who will remain my companion for the rest of the time I hold the pass.